pmyla1/Genomic-Swamping-and-Introgression/README.md

 *Cochlearia danica* is a **highly invasive, salt tolerant** species in the *Cochlearia* genus that is **native** to the **Atlantic coasts of Europe** in countries including Denmark, Belgium, the UK, Germany, Finland, Ireland, Norway, Russia, and Sweden amongst others (Fekete et al., 2018).
 Despite being native to the Atlantic coasts of Europe, *C. danica* has **spread rapidly throughout Central Europe** since the 1970s, especially **along roadsides** which is attributed to the **widespread use of de-icing salts** ([Fekete et al., 2018](http://dx.doi.org/10.23855/preslia.2018.023)).
 The **rate of spread** of *C. danica* along Central European roadsides was estimated to be **approximately 62-65km/year**, and the soil in which it grows and thrives is characterised by **high salt content** (Fekete et al., 2018).
 Interestingly, this species has been reported to undergo **rapid and marked/remarkable** changes in **population size**, and one Hungarian population was found to decrease in size by 99% between 2016 and 2017 (Fekete et al., 2018).

+Introgression is the exchange of genetic material between species that results from hybridization and recurrent backcrossing ([Wang et al., 2023](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10504873/)).

+The aim of this project is to detect and quantify the extent of gene flow/introgression between the invasive hexaploid halophyte *C. danica* and native UK populations of *C. anglica* (6X) or UK populations of *C. officinalis* (4X) by calculating ABBA-BABA statistics on genome-wide SNP data using software such as Dsuite ([Malinsky, 2021](https://doi.org/10.1111/1755-0998.13265)).

 # Installation of Software and Dependencies